-Bill Pintard, a 2011 inductee into prestigious Santa Barbara Athletic Round Table Hall of Fame and the architect of the Santa Barbara Forester baseball dynasty as its longtime head coach, has been named as Presidio Sports’ Sports Figure of the Month for July, 2011 for leading the team to its third National Baseball Congress (NBC) World Series Championship in five years.
+Bill Pintard, a 2011 inductee into the prestigious Santa Barbara Athletic Round Table Hall of Fame and the architect of the Santa Barbara Forester baseball dynasty, has been named as Presidio Sports’ Sports Figure of the Month for leading the team to its third National Baseball Congress (NBC) World Series Championship in five years.

 Then there were some early season injuries …

 “Plus the caliber of the California Collegiate League (CCL) has risen considerably and everyone is aiming to get us.
 We are the target,” Pintard said.

 Not that he is complaining — because as perennial champs (1993-2001 & 2003-2011) that’s just, well, life in the big leagues.

 “It’s wonderful and it can be a burden but we wouldn’t want it any other way,” he said.